 One of the challenges of putting together a suitable waste management place is centred on the fact that the soil and rock removed to provide access to the desired ore and the water, solids, and gases arising from the mining process are all deemed to be waste.
 However, the difference in mineral content between the ore and the rock from which it was removed can change, depending on market conditions and available extraction technology.
 In such a case, the waste rock can become a commodity.

-We prefer, therefore, to develop a waste management plan that takes such considerations into account to allow the mine operator as many options for recovery and recycling as possible, thereby extending his potential for profit.
+We prefer to develop a waste management plan that takes such considerations into account to allow the mine operator as many options for recovery and recycling as possible, thereby extending his potential for profit.

 Other factors to take into consideration are the overburden, slags, water treatment sludge, tailings, and gaseous waste.
-The overburden, usually piled on site for cost-effectiveness, should ideally be used for recontouring and revegetation when the mine is closed.
 Rather than being discarded, slags can be profitably repurposed as aggregate in concrete and road construction where suitable.

 When water treatment sludge contains arsenic or cadmium, it is hazardous and must be disposed of by specialists such as EnviroServ.

-The days of depositing tailings directly into rivers or wetlands, introducing sediment and contaminants and adversely affecting aquatic life, are long gone.
-But the design, management, rehabilitation and closure of tailings storage facilities and, indeed, the hydraulic remining of tailings still all call for highly specialised skills.
+The design, management, rehabilitation and closure of tailings storage facilities and, indeed, the hydraulic remining of tailings call for highly specialised skills.